 People with PAD have a high risk for blood clots due to a rupture of plaque in the arteries.

 When plaque ruptures and forms a blood clot, it can cut off blood flow to the limbs, creating a serious blockage that may lead to amputation if left untreated.
 People with PAD also have an increased risk of having a life-threatening heart attack or stroke.

 Some common treatments for PAD include certain procedures to restore blood flow to your limbs:

-However, as with any stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke.
+However, as with any stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke, or even an amputation.
 Your healthcare professional may prescribe medicines to help reduce your risk for blood clots.
 Although many people with PAD take a daily aspirin, it may not be enough to reduce blood clot risk.